mfathiabdallah/mfathiabdallah.github.io/index.md

 Short Bio (last update: October 2022)

-I am a post-doctoral researcher in Toxicology field at [Ghent University](https://www.ugent.be/en).
+I am a post-doctoral researcher in Toxicology field at [Ghent University](https://www.ugent.be/en){:target="_blank" rel="noopener"}.
 My research spans from detection of natural toxins, such as mycotoxins and cyanobacterial toxins, in food and water through to the application of -Omics approach to understand the effect of a mixture of toxins and other environmental contaminantes as micro- and nanoplastics on humans.
 <br /> <br />

 I received my bachelor in Veterinary Medical Sciences from [Assiut University](https://www.aun.edu.eg/main/), Egypt in 2011.
 After that, I joined the Pharmaceutical Toxicology Department, [Hacettepe University](https://www.hacettepe.edu.tr/english), Turkey in September 2013 (through the [Türkiye Scholarships](https://www.turkiyeburslari.gov.tr/)) as a masters student and graduated in May 2016.
 During my masters, I was award an [Erasmus<sup>+</sup>](https://erasmus-plus.ec.europa.eu/) internship to join the Chemical Risks Group at [IfADo](https://www.ifado.de/ifadoen/) Institute in Dortmund, Germany.
 I conducted my master thesis on mycotoxin analysis through another [Erasmus<sup>+</sup>](https://erasmus-plus.ec.europa.eu/){:target="_blank" rel="noopener"} exchange scholarship at the [University of Natural Resources and Life Sciences, Vienna](https://boku.ac.at/en/) (BOKU) in Tulln, Austria.